ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 `setTimeout` is a standard browser's function that executes a function after a given number of milliseconds.
 Here we wait one second (1000 milliseconds) and then restart the room.

 ::: tip
 `setTimeout` may seem like a better way to work with delayed events than writing timers.
-The difference is that timers exist while its owner does, but `setTimeout` will happen in any circumstances, even if the copy that called it was removed from a room (actually, there _is_ a way to cancel a `setTimeout`, but it isn't that handy when working with different copies).
+The difference is that timers exist while its owner does, but `setTimeout` will happen in any circumstances, even if the copy that called it was removed from a room.
+(Actually, there _is_ a way to cancel a `setTimeout`, but it isn't that handy when working with different copies.
+Ok, forget what I've said.)

 In our case, we want the room to be restarted though there aren't any player ships on the screen, so we use `setTimeout`.
 We use timers for shooting and spawning enemies because we don't want bullets to randomly appear after enemies were destroyed.
 :::